 So you’ve booked your Ireland self-drive tour.
 Since you’re planning on driving when you get there, you’re probably wondering how in the world you’re going to do it.
 Despite what you may have heard, driving on the left side of the road in Ireland isn’t as hard as it seems.
-The roads, intersections and traffic circles in Ireland and the UK are designed for left-side-of-the road driving, so there’s little chance that you’ll mindlessly veer over to the wrong side.
-And if you pay attention and start out slowly you’ll have the hang of it no time.
+The roads, intersections and traffic circles in Ireland and the UK are designed for the left-side of the road driving, so there’s little chance that you’ll mindlessly veer over to the wrong side.
+And if you pay attention and start out slowly you’ll have the hang of it in no time.
 Here are a few time-tested tips sure to keep you on the road:

 Get an Automatic

 Although it costs a bit extra to rent one, getting a car with an automatic transmission your first time driving in Ireland or the UK is a good idea, especially if you’re used to driving one at home.
 Driving a car with a standard transmission in Ireland will force you to quickly learn to shift with your left hand, possibly distracting you from the road.
 Getting an automatic will give you one less thing to think about, which will be incredibly helpful as you get used to left-side driving and narrow roads.

 Pay Attention to Your Vantage Point